If you’re struggling with credit card debt, a balance transfer credit card can save you money on interest while you repay it.

 Fortunately, I haven’t used balance transfer credit cards in a long time (because I haven’t carried credit card debt in a long time).
 But there was a time when I used balance transfers left and right – shuffling debt from one credit card to another in order to stave off the interest…and the inevitable crash with the a financial wall towards which I was rocketing.

-Yes, balance transfers provide temporary relief from crushing interest rates, but sometimes they end up exacerbating the problem because they give you even more credit which can, of course, lead to more debt than you started with.
+Yes, balance transfers provide temporary relief from crushing interest rates, but sometimes they exacerbate the problem by giving you even more credit which of course, can lead to more debt than you started with.

 A balance transfer is simply paying off one credit card with another.

 Hopefully, it’s obvious that a balance transfer doesn’t actually help you pay down debt; it simply moves the debt from Card A to Card B.

 Normally, most credit cards charge fairly high interest rates (12, 15, even 20 percent).
 If you carry a $5,000 balance on a card with a 20 percent interest rate, you could be paying up to $83 a month just towards interest!
 So if you pay $100 a month towards that debt, only $17 actually goes to pay down the principal…the rest goes to the bank.

 But banks compete with one another.
 So if you’re paying Acme Bank $83 a month in interest, Bob’s Bank thinks “I’d like to get that revenue some day.”

 Here’s what happens:

 - Bob’s Bank mails you an offer of 0 percent APR on balance transfers for 12 months.